 Some couples don't even choose to have separate engagement rings and wedding rings.
 Using your engagement ring as a wedding ring on your wedding day is a perfectly valid choice, and one that many couples make.

 Which is More Expensive and Why?

 Engagement rings are normally more expensive than wedding rings, and it's not hard to see why.
-While wedding rings are usually simple metal bands, engagement rings can include at least one precious stone—often a diamond—which makes it much more expensive.
+While wedding rings are usually simple metal bands, engagement rings can include at least one precious stone—often a diamond or gemstone—which makes it much more expensive.

 The old "three months' salary" rule has been largely debunked, and how much you spend on wedding rings depends on what feels appropriate for you and your soon-to-be spouse.